 Our vacation to Honolulu was finally here!
 We departed on a brisk fall Wednesday in November, this time flying United Airlines out of Newark airport.
 There is a daily non-stop flight to Honolulu and we took advantage of some mileage discounts to fly for free!
 Usually we travel with our beloved Hawaiian Airlines but we were not able to find cheap mileage flights in the past few months.
 Since Steve and I are both United Airlines Mileage Plus card members, we got a couple of free passes to the Red Carpet Lounge at Newark.
 We have been to this lounge before, when we flew first class from EWR to BRU on our trip to Bali last year.
 In all honesty, this lounge was nothing to write home about.
 It’s pretty standard, although quite large, and used to have only standard snacks and beverages like cheese, crackers, snack mix, fruit and coffee/tea.

 I must say that in the past year United has tried to up their standard in food offerings at their Red Carpet Lounges.
 There were more options offered this time around, including hot and cold foods, plus everything seemed to be relatively healthy and amazingly most items were gluten-free.
+Got Tramadol after Ibuprofen 600 did not affect anything.
+I tore the long biceps tendon and a fissure in the upper arm bone.
+With tramadol no rx the pain resolves very quickly, however, I get very tired of it and have a feeling like cotton wool in my head.
+It also makes me dizzy and my limbs become very heavy.
+I only take it when the pain is unbearable.
 This morning I spied for breakfast: hot cream of rice, with toppings like brown sugar, granola, and raisins, hard-boiled eggs with condiments like diced red onion, capers, and paprika.
 There was also corn chex, greek yogurt, cut-up fruit, and a pastry/bread assortment.

 Pretty soon it was time to board.
 I have pretty low expectations when it comes to domestic airlines but I was relieved to find that this plane was equipped with individual entertainment units at each seat, and we were able to watch on-demand movies and charge our phones throughout the flight.
 It made the 10.5 hour flight to paradise that much more bearable!
 Also, when flying long distances, it’s best to get a wide-body plane.
 That way, when it’s just the two us, we get seats to ourselves (plane was in a 2-4-2 configuration in coach).
 If we were to have a stopover, usually in California, it makes each leg about 5-6 hours, but then you’d have to factor in layover time, plus potential plane and gate switches which could just lead to more chance of your flight being delayed as well, in addition to the planes being a lot smaller, so we’d have a 3-3 configuration in coach.
 We got free blankets and pillows but food was extra so remember to pack something to eat if you don’t like any of the offerings on the plane!